Golf cart battery

 - Battery Golf Carts

-Daily driving range is a major consideration for selection of best golf cart batteries, along with the number of people carried and the terrain.
+The daily driving range is a major consideration for selection of best golf cart battery, along with the number of people carried and the terrain.
 Clearly the more people to carry, the longer the trip and the hillier the terrain, the more energy that is required from the deep cycle battery.
 The deep cycle battery range from Microtex offers the complete array of capacities and voltages to cope with any requirement the customer might have.
 The factors which affect the capacity required from the battery powering a golf cart can be listed as:

 - The terrain of the golf course, whether there are hills or valleys, are there roads or rough grass or sandy surfaces to drive over.